Skip to main content

 • a statement from the parents confirming that they will provide conditions for the child to follow the national core curriculum for a given education stage; and

 • a statement where the parents undertake that the child will take so-called annual qualifying exams in each school year.
-Qualifying exams are conducted by the school whose head issued the permission for the child to participate in full- or part-time compulsory education outside of school.
+Qualifying exams are conducted by the school whose head issued the permit for the child to participate in full- or part-time compulsory education outside of school.
 The legislation does not set any qualification requirements for parents or other individuals involved in home-based education.

-Pupils participating in full- or part-time compulsory education outside of school receive end-of-year marks based on results of end-of-year qualifying exams which cover a relevant part of the core curriculum, as agreed with the school head for a given school year.
+Pupils participating in full- or part-time compulsory education outside school receive end-of-year marks based on results of end-of-year qualifying exams, which cover a relevant part of the core curriculum, as agreed with the school head for a given school year.
 Pupils do not receive a mark for conduct.
-Schools offer support to pupils participating in home-based full- or part-time compulsory education and their parents: they can participate in after-class activities, classes / activities developing abilities and interests, rehabilitation classes / activities, and career guidance activities.
+Schools offer support to pupils participating in home-based full- or part-time compulsory education and to their parents: pupils can participate in after-class activities, classes / activities developing abilities and interests, rehabilitation classes / activities, and career guidance activities.
 They also have access to textbooks, educational resources, exercise materials and teaching and learning aids available in a given school (where this is agreed with its head), and can seek advice from school staff to prepare for end-of-year qualifying exams.
 The home-based education arrangement for full- or part-time compulsory education can be terminated at the parents’ request; in the case of the pupil’s unexcused absence from end-of-year qualifying exams or failure to pass them; or in case a permit for home-based education was issued in contravention of the law.

 The structure of the higher education system